Virtual acoustics in inhomogeneous media with single-sided access: Time-reversal versus single-sided focusing

-Recent work by the authors \citep{Wapenaar2013PRL, Slob2014GEO, Wapenaar2016GJI} concerns the design of single-sided focusing functions, which, when emitted into the medium from the upper boundary, yield well-defined foci at predefined positions.
-This work is inspired by the Marchenko equation of quantum mechanics \citep{Marchenko55DAN, Lamb80Book, Chadan89Book} and its applications in 1D autofocusing \citep{Rose2001PRA, Rose2002IP, Broggini2012EJP}.
+We now introduce the single-sided focusing approach, which is designed to overcome the limitations of the time-reversal approach in inhomogeneous media with strong impedance contrasts.
 The upper panel in Figure \ref{Fig1}(c) shows a 2D focusing function $F(\bx,\bxA,t)$, for the same focal point $\bxA$ as in the time-reversal example.
 Note that the main event (indicated in blue) is the same as that in $\v(\bx,\bxA,-t)$ in the upper panel in Figure \ref{Fig1}(b), but the other events in $F(\bx,\bxA,t)$ come after the main event (instead of preceding it, like in $\v(\bx,\bxA,-t)$).
 The snapshots in Figure \ref{Fig1}(c) show the propagation of this focusing function through the medium.
 Mathematically, the emission of the focusing function $F(\bx,\bxA,t)$ into the medium by sources at $\bx$ at the upper boundary $\setdD_0$ is described by

-(see Appendices).
+(see Supplementary Information).
 The right-hand side resembles again Huygens' principle, this time with the focusing function defining secondary sources on $\setdDR$ only.
 The left-hand side represents the virtual-source response $G(\bxB,\bxA,t)$, contaminated by artefacts that are anti-symmetric in time.
 Because the anti-symmetric term vanishes at $t=0$, the panel at $t=0$ in Figure \ref{Fig1}(c) shows a ``clean'' focus.
 Like in the time-reversal method, the focused field acts as a virtual source.
 The snapshots at positive time show that this virtual source radiates mainly downward.

 Next, we symmetrize both sides of equation (\ref{eq2}), by adding the time-reversal.
 This suppresses the anti-symmetric artefacts: